 - Minor dust on surfaces or spider webs

-- Small amounts of dirt or fallen leaves on outside areas
+- Small amounts of dirt or fallen leaves on outdoor areas

-Complaints are classified according to the impact they have on the guest stay and the disruption caused.
+Complaints are classified based on the impact they have on the guest's stay and the level of disruption caused:

 Small inconveniences that do not impact the usability of the property or the overall stay.